 Shobha Rao is the author of the short story collection, An Unrestored Woman, and the novel, Girls Burn Brighter.
 She is the winner of the Katherine Anne Porter Prize in Fiction, and her story “Kavitha and Mustafa” was chosen by T.C.
 Boyle for inclusion in Best American Short Stories 2015.
 Girls Burn Brighter was longlisted for the Center for Fiction First Novel Prize and was a finalist for the California Book Award.
 She attended the Community of Writers in 2002.
 She lives in San Francisco. https://shobharaowrites.com/

 Marci Vogel is the author of Death and Other Holidays, winner of the Miami Book Fair/de Groot Prize for the Novella; and At the Border of Wilshire & Nobody, winner of the Howling Bird Press Poetry Prize.
 Her poetry, prose, translations, and cross-genre inventions appear in Jacket2, VIDA, Seneca Review, Plume, and other publications.
-A first-generation college student, Vogel earned a PhD in creative writing and literature from the University of Southern California, where she currently teaches poetry and fiction writing.
+A first-generation college student, Vogel earned a PhD in creative writing and literature from the University of Southern California, where she currently serves as a Mellon Postdoctoral Fellow in the Humanities.
 She attended the Community of Writers in 2005 and 2017 as the recipient of a Hillary Gravendyk Memorial Scholarship. www.marcivogel.com

 Photo Credit: Peter Figen

 Alia Volz is the author of Home Baked: My Mom, Marijuana, and the Stoning of San Francisco (Houghton Mifflin Harcourt, 2020).
-Her work appears in The Best American Essays, The New York Times, Tin House, Dig if You Will the Picture: Writers Reflect on Prince, and elsewhere.
-Alia is grateful to have received the Oakley Hall Memorial Scholarship and other support from the Community of Writers at Squaw Valley, as well as fellowships from the MacDowell Colony and the Ucross Foundation. https://aliavolz.com/
+Her work has appeared in The Best American Essays, The New York Times, Bon Appetit, Guernica, The Threepenny Review, and many other publications.
+Her unusual family story has been featured on Snap Judgement and NPR’s Fresh Air.
+She is grateful to have received the Oakley Hall Memorial Scholarship and other support from the Community of Writers, as well as fellowships from the MacDowell Colony and the Ucross Foundation. https://aliavolz.com/

 Photo Credit: Dennis Hearne